 But we don’t hear stories like this one:

 “Jane tried to pass the California driving test.
 After the fourth try, she made a decision.
 She didn’t need to drive.
-She didn’t want to spend more time and energy fighting the system.
+She could apply her talents — not to mention her time and money — in more constructive directions.

 “She reviewed her options.
-She found a list of communities where she wouldn’t need a car, she could get things delivered and she could enjoy an occasional splurge by hiring a car service to go to a special event.
+She made a list of communities where she wouldn’t need a car.
+She could get things delivered and she could enjoy an occasional splurge by hiring a car service to go to a special event.
 Her car service for a year would be less than the cost of insurance alone.

 “So Jane moved to San Francisco, where she rides Muni and BART.
 She’s found a way to work from home so her quality of life is better than it would be if she’d kept trying to pass that test.”